-FEES CHARGED TO THE FUND BASIS RATE 1 Financial management and Net assets A EUR Acc: 1.50% inclusive of tax and administration fees external E EUR Acc: 2.25% inclusive of tax 2 to the management company A EUR Ydis: 1.50% inclusive of tax Maximum rate 4 Transaction fees charged by the management company Maximum payable per transaction French stock exchange: 0.3% (inclusive of tax) on each transaction; this fee is 0.05% (inclusive of tax) for bond transactions Foreign stock exchange: 0.4% (inclusive of tax) on each transaction; this fee is 0.05% (inclusive of tax) for bond transactions 5.
-Performance fee Net assets Maximum 20% of this outperformance when it is established (1)
+FEES CHARGED TO THE FUND BASIS RATE 1 Financial management Net assets A EUR Acc units: 1.50% inclusive of tax and and administration fees A EUR Ydis units: 1.50% inclusive of tax 2 external to the E EUR Acc units: 2.25% inclusive of tax management company A CHF Acc Hdg units: 1.50% inclusive of tax X EUR ACC units: 1.50% inclusive of tax Z EUR Acc units: 0.00% (Maximum rate)

+4 Transaction fees charged by the management company Maximum deduction per transaction French stock exchange: 0.3% inclusive of tax per transaction, for bonds: 0.05% inclusive of tax Foreign stock exchange: 0.4% inclusive of tax per transaction, for bonds: 0.05% inclusive of tax 5.
+Performance fee Net assets A, E and X units: Maximum 20% of this outperformance when it is established (1)

-Financial management fees include any retrocessions paid to external companies or entities of the group to which they belong, mainly the delegates of financial management or the distribution intermediaries of the UCITS.
-These retrocessions are generally calculated as a percentage of the management company's external financial management and administrative costs.
+Financial management fees include any retrocessions paid to external companies or entities belonging to the same group, including those tasked with financial management or distribution of the UCITS.
+Such retrocessions are generally calculated as a percentage of the management fee and administration fees external to the management company.

 The management company has established a system to ensure that all unitholders are treated fairly.

 In principle, no preferential treatment is granted.
 The only exception is preferential financial treatment in the form of a discount negotiated with certain investors in relation to a portion of the management fees.
 These are only granted for objective reasons, such as a commitment from an institutional investor to invest a significant amount or over a long period.
 It may be the case that such discounts are granted to investors with a legal or economic link to the management company.

 It should be noted that retrocessions paid to intermediaries for selling the Fund are not considered preferential treatment.